C2SM/c2sm.github.io/events/climate_model_workshop.md

 We answer questions like "How do climate models work?", talk about considerations when using climate model data and give a short introduction to re-​analysis and observational data.

-The course took place for the first time December 6th 2023 and we are planning to rerun it annually.
+The course took place for the first time December 6th 2023 and we are planning to repeat it annually.

 ## Links